Why two of India’s biggest spice companies are under global scrutiny

 India exports over 200 spices and value-added products to around 180 countries, generating $4bn (£3.1bn) in revenue a year, according to the Spices Board of India, a government agency that oversees the sector.

-In response to the global scrutiny of two top Indian spice brands, India’s Spices Board has mandated product testing for exports and is reportedly collaborating with exporters to determine the source of contamination.
+In response to the global scrutiny, the Spices Board has mandated product testing for exports and is reportedly collaborating with exporters to determine the source of contamination.

-According to The Hindu, international scrutiny has prompted calls for India’s Food Safety and Standards Authority to conduct stringent quality checks on spices and curry powders sold in domestic markets as well.
+According to The Hindu newspaper, international scrutiny has prompted calls for India’s Food Safety and Standards Authority (FSSAI) to conduct stringent quality checks on spices and curry powders sold in domestic markets as well.

 Why are these two brands iconic in India?